antw/quinn/README.md

   have been renamed to `start`, `resolve`, and `reject` to more closely match the jQuery.Deferred API.
 Note that $.Quinn is *not* a jQuery.Deferred object; other Deferred methods are not provided.

+* A couple of fixes to touchevents; Quinn will behave better on smartphones and tablets.

+* Better positioning of the slider handles.
+The positioning of each handle is determined based on its radius, and the height of the slider bar to which it belongs.
+This results in better handling of custom CSS which has large handles.

 #### 0.4.2 _February 10th, 2012_